soupi/learn-haskell-blog-generator/src/08-testing.md

 ### Raw strings

-If we want to write multi-line strings, or avoid escaping strings like we did in the "code" test, we can use a library called [raw-strings-qq](https://hackage.haskell.org/package/raw-strings-qq) which uses a language extension called
+If we want to write multi-line strings or avoid escaping strings as we did in the "code" test, we can use a library called [raw-strings-qq](https://hackage.haskell.org/package/raw-strings-qq) which uses a language extension called